Dr. Paul Myers

 Dr. Jens Thomas

-Jens is the co-founder of Farm Urban and a post-doctoral researcher in computational biology at the University of Liverpool.
+Jens is Farm Urban’s technical director and a post-doctoral researcher in computational biology at the University of Liverpool.
 Jens has had an unconventional career path, beginning with an editorial traineeship at the New Scientist magazine after finishing a degree in chemistry.
 He spent a couple of years in journalism in London before the promise of fame and fortune in a band drew him up to Manchester.
 The fame and fortune took longer to appear than anticipated (he’s still waiting) so he went back to university to learn about computers, and then worked in quantum chemistry, molecular graphics and supercomputing at Daresbury Laboratory.
 A long stint in a real job proved a bit much, so he decided it was time to leave and finally get the PhD everyone assumed he already had.

 Jens has travelled extensively, including five months living in a small Nepalese village, six months living alone with a horse and two dogs on a remote ranch in Patagonia and a year sailing around the world.
 These experiences were completely off-grid and without the trappings of modern civilisation, and led him to realise how incredibly fragile and resource-hungry our current society is.
 It was this realisation that gave rise to Jens’ interest in food and sustainability, culminating in the creation of Farm Urban.